 Fourteen years on Luton’s GP Liaison Service (run by Cambridgeshire Community Services NHS Trust (CCS)) has received two prestigious national Draper and Dash Leading Healthcare Awards (Staff and Patient Experience and Improving Outcomes).
 The rapid telephone service provided by Consultant Connect is believed to be the only nurse-led service of its kind in the country.
 It handles over 700 referrals a month, covering four Clinical Commissioning Groups.

 An impressive 10,000 calls have been placed to the GP Liaison Line in the last 12 months* with 700 being given advice on alternative treatment options or referred to a community service.
 Sally talks to us about how her team are continuing to significantly improve care despite the pandemic.

 1. What do you yourself value about the Consultant Connect platform?

-“Consultant Connect has revolutionised our CCS GP Liaison (GPL) as GP surgeries use their specific Dial- In Number direct to the team mobiles and the team have managed a response time to their calls within 30 seconds 87% of the time.
-This in turn has reduced the number of unheralded patients attending for the medical and surgical teams and ensured patients have a smoother pathway as they are expected by the speciality teams, reducing time and duplication for the professional.
+“Consultant Connect has revolutionised our CCS GP Liaison (GPL) as GP surgeries use their specific Dial-In Number direct to the team mobiles, and the team have managed a response time to their calls within 30 seconds 93% of the time.
+This in turn has reduced the number of unheralded patients attending for the medical and surgical teams and ensured patients have a smoother pathway as they are expected by the specialty teams, reducing time and duplication for the professional.
 It has also given the opportunity for the referrer to have a discussion with the Liaison Sister who is able to signpost if appropriate to other pathways and services in the community.”

 2. How has it helped with your response to COVID-19?
 What changes have you needed to make?